 What is Opus?

-Opus believes we can live in a place where everyone works to make things better for each other.
+We believe we can live in a place where everyone works to make things better for each other.
 ‘Better’ to us means fair, diverse, accessible, independent and heard.

-We are passionate about supporting ‘upstream’ solutions to social, political, economic and environmental concerns.
 We recognise that this is a long-term and systemic approach to social change — that’s why we create platforms which champion social causes, independent businesses, not-for-profits, emerging talent, active citizenship and community participation.